yairchu/juce-webgpu-example/README.md

 1. Build and run the application
 2. Wait for WebGPU initialization to complete
-3. Click "Run WebGPU Compute" to execute the compute shader
+3. The application will automatically start rendering a colorful triangle
+4. The triangle is rendered using WebGPU vertex and fragment shaders
-4. The result (1337) will be displayed in the GUI
+5. The rendered image is displayed in the JUCE GUI in real-time

-The compute shader simply writes the value 1337 to a storage buffer, demonstrating the basic WebGPU compute workflow within a JUCE application.
+The graphics renderer creates a triangle with vertices colored red, green, and blue, demonstrating the basic WebGPU graphics pipeline within a JUCE application.